Voice vote: Ancient Greece

 Methods of voice voting were employed in ancient Greece as early as seventh century BC.
-The election of the members of the Gerousia, Sparta's Council of Elders, was conducted by shouting.
-From the assembly, few persons were selected and locked up in a room close to the election, so that they could only hear the noise of the audience, but not see the candidate put to vote.
+The election of the members of the Gerousia, Sparta's council of elders, was conducted by shouting.
+A few persons in the full assembly were selected and locked up in a room close to the election, so that they could only hear the noise of the audience, but not see the candidate put to vote.
 The candidates were then presented to the assembly one after another without speaking a word.
-The favor of the assembly towards one candidate was assessed by the selected persons who established a ranking of all candidates with respect to the loudness of the assembly.
-Those candidates who have received the most and loudest acclamations were eventually elected.
+The favor of the assembly towards one candidate was assessed by the jury who established a ranking of all candidates with respect to the loudness of the assembly.
+The candidates who were heard to receive the most and loudest acclamations were declared elected.

 Australia

 Members vote by saying "aye" or "no", and the Speaker of the House (or President of the Senate) judges the result.
 If two or more members demand a recorded vote, known as a division, one must be held.